 Jarrett’s recording career neatly divides itself into three periods, the early Atlantic years, the Impulse! years and his ECM years.
 While it is fair to say his Atlantic and Impulse! years (plus a dalliance with Columbia in between) represent a portrait of the artist as a young man, his career, from Facing You from 1972 to the present day, documented by the ECM label, reveals the flowering of an astonishing talent, not just in jazz, but in improvised music and classical music as well.

-The solo concert format established by Jarrett in the 1970s has been particularly influential and led to some of his best loved recordings, including 1975’s Köln Concert, which has now sold well over three million copies.
+The piano solo concert format, almost single handedly popularised by Jarrett in the 1970s, has led to some of his best loved recordings, including 1975’s Köln Concert, which has now sold well over three million copies.
 In 1988 a Bach/Jarrett keyboard cycle was initiated by ECM’s classical imprint the ECM New Series, beginning with The Well Tempered Clavier Book 1 (piano) and Book 2 (harpsichord) and in 1991 he went on to record Shostakovich’s 24 Preludes and Fugues to world-wide critical acclaim.

 In 1983 Jarrett embarked on a new venture in the jazz field, the formation of a jazz trio with bassist Gary Peacock and drummer Jack DeJohnette.
 For some while he had been playing “Over the Rainbow” as an encore at his solo concerts and he decided to form a group to explore the American Songbook – and beyond – explaining to Musician magazine that year, “Some of the things you hear with the group are fun: the fun of being able to relate to something and not care what it is, and just take it.
 But when you play alone, whatever you hear, you can’t have fun with it because you just have it to yourself.”
 After travelling the world performing solo concerts for eight years, Jarrett, it seemed, was missing interaction with other musicians.